framelunch/tableware/README.md

 ## obon

-You can use canvas very easy!!
+You can use canvas very easy.

 ## otama